 Specify that the block is self-modifying by using the following command:

-a masked subsystem that modifies its number of input ports based on
+contains a masked subsystem that modifies its number of input ports based on a

 Click Diagram > Unlock Library.